objcio/articles/2014-09-10-swift-functions.md

 // Nobody here!
 ```

-Another note about variadic parameters—the variadic parameter must be the *last* parameter in your function's parameter list!
+Another note about variadic parameters: the variadic parameter must be the *last* parameter in your function's parameter list!

 ### Inout Parameters